 Here is my Guide for how to write a paid review that Looks like your own version of that site/blog.

 “James!
 James Bond” this is the famous dialog of most charming super secret service agent of MI-5 – James Bond.
 Did you notice how does he introduce himself

-Introduce your reader about the website in the same way, its purpose and your overall impression about the website whether it is effective to solve its purpose.
+Introduce your reader about the website, in the same way, its purpose and your overall impression about the website whether it is effective to solve its purpose.
 Explain what it is just trying to provide, how much according to you it is successful in its effort.
-What are the actual benefits of using this site/blog for your readers.
+What are the actual benefits of using this site/blog for your readers?

 Review the design

-Did you find any thing exceptional that bother you, Do not hesitate to note down and inform your reader.
+Did you find anything exceptional that bother you, Do not hesitate to note down and inform your reader.

-Focus of the site.
+The focus of the site.